isomerpages/mddi-corp/media-centre/press-releases/_posts/2025-01-05-post-Joint Advisory on Government Official Impersonation Scam Involving MDDI.md

 <li>
 <p>If you have any information relating to such crimes or if you are in doubt,
 please call the Police Hotline at 1800-255-0000, or submit it online at
-<a href="https://www.police.gov.sg/i-witness" rel="noopener noreferrer nofollow" target="_blank">www.police.gov.sg/i-witness</a>.
+<a href="www.police.gov.sg/i-witness" rel="noopener nofollow" target="_blank">www.police.gov.sg/i-witness</a>.
 All information will be kept strictly
 confidential.&nbsp;If you require urgent Police assistance, please dial ‘999’.</p>
 <p></p>